ekmcmurchie/Unix-Assignment-BCB546/Unix_Assignment/UNIX_Assignment_McMurchie.md

 ```
 wc fang_et_al_genotypes.txt
 ```
 3. I then checked the number of columns in the file, using awk rather than counting.
-Although I suspected that the number of columns was the same in the header and in the rest of the file, I checked both.
+Although I suspected that the number of columns was the same in the header and other parts of the file, I checked both.
 ```
 awk -F "\t" '{print NF; exit}' fang_et_al_genotypes.txt
-grep -v "^#" fang_et_al_genotypes.txt | awk -F "\t" '{print NF; exit}'
+tail -n +5 fang_et_al_genotypes.txt | awk -F "\t" '{print NF; exit}'
 ```
 4. Finally, I checked the file size with my preferred (human readable) method
 ```